 The St. Mary of Perpetual Help Moms' Group is designed to support and encourage mothers raising Catholic families.
 Join us and meet other moms in our community for faith, fellowship, and fun!
 Please come as you are to our regular meetings, any time you can—children welcome!

 The Moms' Group meets on the third Tuesday of the month.
-We pray the Rosary together while our little ones enjoy a play date!
-Our next meeting will be on Tuesday, Oct.
-18 at 9 a.m. and held at the church in our new St. Mary Gathering Room located in the East Sacristy.
+This is a great time to build relationships in the church community with other mothers and for your children to develop relationships with other children.
+It's also a great time to share your faith, pray together, and enjoy food and coffee, so feel free to bring something to share.
+Our next meeting will be on Tuesday, Nov.
+15 at 9 a.m. and held in our new St. Mary Gathering Room located in the East Sacristy of the church.
 Feel free to bring a friend!
 If you have questions or would like more information, please contact Tess Barber, and check us out on facebook.

 Gentlemen, are you interested in deepening your faith and helping the parish grow?
 If so, then the Knights of Columbus may be for you.
 The Knights are the largest Catholic Fraternal organization in the world that serve their parishes and communities through charity, unity, fraternity, and patriotism.
 Our Council at St. Mary of Perpetual Help has started to form our own traditions based on the four core principles of the Knights.
 We have attended a White Sox game, helped at parish events such as the Parish picnic and started a once-a-month faith formation for men.
 We currently meet twice a month.